top of page

 The various Nova projects launched with Odysseus on February 15, 2024, which landed successfully near the Lunar South Pole on February 22, 2024.

-Freya's launch is expected in 3Q24, and Serenity in 4Q24.
+Serenity's launch is expected in 4Q24, and Minerva and Freya Serenity in 1Q25.
 More detail to come.

-The Polaris launch is scheduled with Griffin for November 2024, with a possible delay to February 2025.
+The Polaris launch is currently scheduled with Griffin for September 2025, delayed from November 2024 because of the cancellation of NASA's VIPER project.
 Schedule changes in the space industry are not uncommon - space is hard.

 Q. How long does it take to get to the Moon?

 A. As little as 3 days, traveling roughly 240,000 miles, or 386,400 kilometers, which is the distance from the Earth to the Moon.
 However, a low-cost trajectory from Earth to the Moon - making minimal use of thrusters and relying mainly on gravity and momentum - can take 3 months.
+Most missions have timelines in between these extremes.
 Which route is taken depends on the mission.

 Q. Will we be able to watch the launches and landings?

-A. All missions will be streamed by NASA, SpaceX and the CLPS partner involved.
+A. All missions will be streamed by NASA, Spthe launch provider (SpaceX or ULA) and the CLPS partner involved.

 Q. Aren't you contributing to space junk?